Biodegradable wireless brain sensors: Non-invasive method to monitor brain injury

 Biocompatible brain implants, sensors that can monitor patients with TBI, is a new innovation from an international research team.
 The device has been successfully tested in animal models.

-TBI monitoring devices that are commonly used today are based on technology from the 1980s.
-They are accurate, but they are large, complex and involve cumbersome traditional brain injury detection processes.
-With advancement in technology, scientists have developed Wireless Brain Sensors, such as implants, to improvise the process.
-Like any other electronic implant, these implants proved to be useful, but not free from the complications of surgical interventions for insertion and removal of device, and ensuing infections.
+TBI monitoring devices commonly used today are based on technology from the 1980s.
+While they are accurate, they are large, complex, and involve cumbersome traditional brain injury detection processes.
+With advancement in technology, scientists have developed wireless brain sensors such as implants to improvise the process.
+Like any other electronic implant, these were not free from the complications of surgical interventions for insertion and removal of device and ensuing infections.

 This implantable biodegradable brain sensor consists of poly lactic-co-glycolic acid (PLGA) and silicone, which help in continuous monitoring of intracranial pressure and temperature post brain injury.
 The benefit of these novel absorbable devices is that they get dissolved in body fluids over time, eliminating the need for surgery to extract it, which further lessens the risk of infections and complications.
-These sensors can also be fabricated in a way that, it can detect other physiological properties of the brain after injury, which might ease the brain monitoring process.
-Integration of microelectrodes, along with the sensor, can be applied to record neuronal activities after TBI which may shed light on potential methods for injury prevention, diagnosis, and treatment.
+These sensors can also be fabricated to detect other physiological properties of the brain after injury, which might ease the monitoring process.
+Integration of microelectrodes, along with the sensor, can be applied to record neuronal activities after TBI, which may shed light on potential methods for injury prevention, diagnosis, and treatment.